FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/01Introduction.md

 Message schemas may be based on standard FIX message specifications or may be customized as needed by agreement between counterparties.

-## Glossary

-**Character set** - A mapping between a sequence of octets and a sequence of characters.

-**Data type** - A field type with its associated encoding attributes, including backing primitive types and valid values or range.
-Some types have additional attributes, e.g. epoch of a date.

-**Encoding** - a message format for interchange.
-The term is commonly used to mean the conversion of one data format to another, such as text to binary.
-However, Simple Binary Encoding strives to use native binary data types in order to make conversion unnecessary, or at least trivial.
-Encoding also refers to the act of formatting a message, as opposed to decoding.

-**Message schema** - metadata that specifies messages and their data types and identifiers.
-Message schemas may be disseminated out of band.
-For Simple Binary Encoding, message schemas are expressed as an XML document that conforms to an XML schema that is published as part of this standard.

-**Message template** - metadata that specifies the fields that belong to one particular message type.
-A message template is contained by a message schema.

-**Session protocol** - a protocol concerned with the reliable delivery of messages over a transport.
-FIX protocol makes a distinction between session protocol and the encoding of a message payload, as described by this document.
-See the [specifications section](https://www.fixtrading.org/standards/) of the FIX protocol web site for supported protocols.
-The original FIX session protocol is known as FIXT.

-**XML schema** - defines the elements and attributes that may appear in an XML document.
-The SBE message schema is defined in W3C (XSD) schema language since it is the most widely adopted format for XML schemas.

 ## Documentation

 ### General